IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 It can be seen that the larger the prior volume, the smoother the curve.
-This is because larger $$\lambda$$’s “break” the stick into more pieces, allowing the normalized base measure—as shown in Equation (5)—to be extensively sampled, which, in the limit, converges to this very measure.
+This is because larger $$\lambda$$’s “break” the stick into more pieces, allowing the normalized base measure to be extensively sampled, which, in the limit, converges to this very measure; see Equation (5).

-Now, conditioning on the observed data, which is what Equation (2) shows, we obtain the following sample draws from the posterior Dirichlet distribution:
+Now, conditioning on the observed data—that is, sampling as shown in Equation (2)—we obtain the following draws from the posterior Dirichlet distributions with different $$\lambda$$’s: